ArthurDanjou/artsite/content/projects/rl-tennis.md

 ---

 *This project is currently in the training phase.
-I am currently fine-tuning the reward function to discourage "passive" play and reward aggressive net approaches.*
+I am fine-tuning the reward function to discourage "passive" play and reward aggressive net approaches.*